-Students seeking an MLOA who do not receive a recommendation from the Student Health Center or CAPS by the above deadlines should submit a request for a personal leave of absence by the end of the add/drop deadline for the full semester session.
-Otherwise, they will be withdrawn for failure to register.
+Students seeking an MLOA who are not approved by the above deadlines should submit a request for a personal leave of absence by the end of the add/drop deadline for the full semester session or risk being withdrawn for failure to register.

 Once the add/drop period for the full semester session has passed, students cannot be placed on a medical leave for that semester.
-If recommended and approved, the MLOA will be applied for future semesters, as guided by the decisions of the health services provider.
+If approved, the MLOA will be applied for future semesters, as guided by the decisions of the health services provider.